 - Form 8B, Application: This is the main document that starts a case in family court and includes the court date and time, the names of the people involved, orders requested and the reasons those orders should be made.
 In a child protection case, the child protection agency is the Applicant and you and/or your ex-partner are the Respondent(s).

 - Form 14, Notice of Motion: This form is used to request a temporary order.

 - Form 14A, Affidavit: This is a sworn statement that is used as evidence in court.
 The child protection worker will prepare an affidavit, as will you when you respond to the Application and/or Notice of Motion.

 What can a child protection agency ask for in court?

-A Supervision Order places a child in the care and custody of the parent or another person, subject to supervision of the agency, for a specified period of at least three months and not more than 12 months.
+A SUPERVISION ORDER places a child in the care and custody of a parent or another person, subject to supervision of the agency, for a specified period of at least three months and not more than 12 months.

-A Society Wardship Order makes a child a ward of the Child Protection Services and placed in its care for a specified period not exceeding 12 months.
+A SOCIETY WARDSHIP ORDER makes a child a ward of the Child Protection Services and places the child in its care for a specified period not exceeding 12 months.
 The child may be placed with an approved kinship family (a safe guardian already known to the child) or a foster family.